Master of Education (Languages Education) (Progressive level entry)

 Graduates are suitable for careers in a variety of positions ranging from work as teachers in school classrooms, school coordinators and principals, curriculum and policy advisers in departments of education, and as advisers to government and other policy makers.

-applicants must normally hold a bachelor degree or equivalent qualification in Education, Teaching or in a closely related discipline; or hold an approved bachelor degree or equivalent qualification in any discipline and hold a Graduate Certificate in Education from Flinders University or equivalent qualification.
+Applicants must normally hold a bachelor degree or equivalent qualification in education, teaching or in a closely related discipline; or hold an approved bachelor degree or equivalent qualification in any discipline and hold a Graduate Certificate in Education from Flinders University or equivalent qualification and must either:

 This degree is intended for practising language teachers (including ethnic school teachers), language education coordinators and others who are interested in furthering their education in the field of languages education.